open-webrtc-toolkit/owt-server/doc/servermd/Server.md

     - Make sure the rabbit.port and rabbit.host point to the RabbitMQ server.

-12. Run the following commands to launch one or multiple MCU worker nodes on these work machines:
+12. Do initialization if you choose video or audio agent.

+       For general video or audio agents, follow these steps:

            cd Release-<Version>/
+           {audio,video}_agent/init.sh --deps

+       If you want to enable GPU-acceleration for video agent, follow these steps:

+           cd Release-<Version>/
+           video_agent/init.sh --deps --hardware

+13. Run the following commands to launch one or multiple MCU worker nodes on these work machines:

+        cd Release-<Version>/
-        bin/daemon.sh start portal/webrtc-agent/rtsp-agent/audio-agent/video-agent/recording-agent
+        bin/daemon.sh start [portal/webrtc-agent/rtsp-agent/audio-agent/video-agent/recording-agent]

-13. Repeat step 10 to 12 to launch as many MCU worker machines as you need.
+14. Repeat step 10 to 12 to launch as many MCU worker machines as you need.

 ### 2.3.9 Configure VCA nodes as seperated machines to run video-agent {#Conferencesection2_3_9}
 To setup VCA nodes as seperated machines, please follow these steps: